bifravst/bifravst/docs/firmware/schema.md

 #### acct

-Accelerometer threshold: minimal value for and accelerometer reading to be considered movement
+Accelerometer threshold: minimal absolute value for and accelerometer reading to be considered movement

 `acct`